dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 * a GCHandle is passed in

-Generally only function on the boundary between managed and native should use one of the above mechanisms (ie: it's enough that an object is pinned once).
+Generally only function on the boundary between managed and native should use one of the above mechanisms (that is, it's enough that an object is pinned once).
 Callees can take a `MonoObject*` argument and assume that it was pinned by the caller.

 In cases where an object is created in native code, it should be kept alive: